 Students are required by federal guidelines to choose 3 items from the menu, one of which must be a fruit or a vegetable.
 Milk can count as one of the items.

-Peanut butter and jelly on whole grain bread may be selected in lieu of entrée.
+Sunbutter and jelly (grades KP-6) or peanut butter and jelly (grades 7-12) on whole grain bread may be selected in lieu of entrée.
 Menu subject to change.

 This institution is an equal opportunity provider.